-violates human rights, so it must be eradicated.
-Furthermore, letter c states that trafficking in persons has spread in the form of organized and unorganized crime networks, both international and domestic, so that it becomes a threat to society, the nation and the state, as well as to the norms of life based on respect for human rights.7
+The criminal act of human trafficking is a violation of human rights, as stated in Act No. 21 of 2007 concerning the Eradication of the Crime of Human trafficking in considering letter b, that human trafficking, especially women and children, is an act that is contrary to human dignity and violates human rights, so they must be eradicated.
+Furthermore, letter c states that human trafficking has spread in the form of organized and unorganized crime networks, both international and domestic, so that it becomes a threat to society, the nation and the state, as well as to the norms of life based on respect for human rights.

 In line with this, legal protection for the community can be achieved properly if it is carried out with integrated and effective law enforcement.
-Legal protection or law enforcement is the same as law enforcement against criminal acts of trafficking in persons or human trafficking.
-Law enforcement regulated in the laws and regulations of the criminal act of trafficking in persons in Indonesia is carried out by means of punishment in the form of imprisonment, confinement, fines, and restitution.8
+Legal protection or law enforcement is the same as law enforcement against criminal acts of human trafficking or human trafficking.
+Law enforcement regulated in the laws and regulations of the criminal act of human trafficking in Indonesia is carried out by means of punishment in the form of imprisonment, confinement, fines, and restitution.

-Other legal protection is the rehabilitation of victims, both medically, psychologically and socially, repatriation and integration that must be carried out by the state, especially for victims who experience physical, psychological, and social suffering as a result of the crime of trafficking in persons.
-This law also stipulates provisions regarding the prevention and handling of victims of the crime of trafficking in persons as the responsibility of the government, local governments, communities, and families, as well as the establishment of a task force to realize integrated steps in the implementation of prevention and handling of trafficking in persons.
+Other legal protection is the rehabilitation of victims, both medically, psychologically and socially, repatriation and integration that must be carried out by the state, especially for victims who experience physical, psychological, and social suffering as a result of the crime of human trafficking.
+This law also stipulates provisions regarding the prevention and handling of victims of the crime of human trafficking as the responsibility of the government, local governments, communities, and families, as well as the establishment of a task force to realize integrated steps in the implementation of prevention and handling of human trafficking.